-To celebrate the launch of Nourish: 21 days of clean eating I’m sharing with you the very best of what Nourish is about.
-These are the essential discoveries that make up my own clean eating strategy.
+So today I’m sharing with you the essential discoveries that make up my own clean eating strategy.
 I use or implement each one of these every single day.

-During Nourish we DO limit our intake.
+During Nourish we DO limit our intake, but just a little bit and for a good reason.
 We not only remove common food allergens (dairy, gluten) we also remove added sugar, caffeine, alcohol, and other foods that may be affecting our body in a negatively.
 The difference is that we bring the foods back into our diet in a meaningful way.
 The Nourish plate works as a portion guide during the program and long after it’s over.

 My Vitamix is more than just my favorite kitchen appliance.
 It’s my friend.
 My clean eating partner.
 My daily joy.
 Sound a little over the top?
 Perhaps it is.
 I just love my Vitamix machine.
-We make beautiful dishes together, mostly in the form of creamy and delicious green smoothies, savory soups, dressings, dips, and other clean eating, Nourish-friendly delights.
+We make beautiful meals together, mostly in the form of creamy and delicious green smoothies, savory soups, dressings, dips, and other clean eating, Nourish-friendly delights.
 Yes, a Vitamix is an investment.
 But it’s an investment in your health and vitality.
 It’s the one appliance that I use every single day.
-Ask me about their payment plans and reconditioned models.
-I know all the ways you can get one for less.

 This one insight might be the most important nugget you get from my Nourish program.
 Sugar: we love to hate it.
-We love to love it.
-It’s the downfall of many a clean eating lifestyle.
+And we love to love it.
 It’s the crutch that we rely on for so many things.
 But here’s the rub: for many people, sugar is NOT an everyday food.
 I like to equate sugar to alcohol.
 Many of us enjoy a glass of wine, on occasion.
 But we wouldn’t drink at work.
 Or after lunch.
 Or in the car.
-We wouldn’t do a shot every time we passed by a co-worker’s candy bowl.
+We wouldn’t do a shot every time we passed by a co-worker’s candy bowl, right?
 If we applied the same common sense restraint to sugar, it could cause a profound shift in our relationship.
 I’ve had a sugar strategy for years and it works.

 During Nourish, we remove added sugar for 21 days.
-Then we watch as ever so slowly some magical things happen.
+Then we watch.
+And ever so slowly some magical things happen.
 At first, it sucks.
 There’s anxiety.
 Headaches.
 Cravings.
-But these soon make way for newly found clarity.
-And with that clarity you can create a strategy.
+But soon you are able to create a path for newly found clarity.
+And with that clarity, you can create a strategy.
 Creating a sugar strategy for yourself is a gift that keeps on giving.
-It’s one of the most important takeaways of the Nourish program.
+It’s one of the most important takeaways of my Nourish program.

 I love being able to look at a recipe and clean it up.
 And when I say clean it up, I just mean make it work for me and my eating style.
 Knowing how to do this comes with experience.
 Experience comes from practice.
-That’s why cooking is so important while on the Nourish program.
-You don’t have to cook everything from scratch, but you do learn how to whip up clean meals that satisfy.
+That’s why cooking your own food is so important!
+You don’t have to cook everything from scratch, but you do want to know the basics for whipping up clean meals that satisfy.
 This is usually the first question I get when someone is deciding whether to do the program.
 Do I have to cook?
 My usual response is this:

 - Do you want to feel better?